PastIn Person

 Researcher at ETH Zurich

-Linda Di Geronimo is a researcher at ETH Zurich.
-She focuses on issues related to privacy, data security, and technology policy.
+Linda Di Geronimo is a researcher at ETH Zurich, focusing on privacy and data security.

 Event Details